Sustainability in Georgetown’s Dining Services

 - Hoya Hospitality partnered with Georgetown Renewable Energy & Environment Network (GREEN) and other sustainability-focused student organizations to collect guest feedback by conducting a survey on which vegan and vegetarian recipes students would like to see on the menus.

 Waste Reduction in Dining Locations

-Leo’s has been a trayless facility since spring 2008.
-Removing trays has significantly conserved water used to sanitize in the dish room (reducing water use by about 3 cups per avoided tray).
-Trays were removed from Leo’s in April 2008, and due to much positive feedback, Leo’s has remained a trayless facility.
+- Since Spring 2008, Leo’s has been a trayless facility which significantly reduced water consumption used to sanitize the dish room (reduced water use by about 3 cups per avoided tray).
+Through trayless dining practices, Leo’s conserves about 145,000 gallons of water annually.

-Chemical and Pollution Reduction
+Chemical & Pollution Reduction

-Active Ion Cleaners – Dining has introduced an innovative “green” method of cleaning – ActiveIon Pro.
+- Active Ion Cleaners: Dining at Georgetown utilizes an innovative “green” method of cleaning – Activelon Pro.
 This portable cleaning tool eliminates usage of chemicals by converting tap water into a powerful cleaner, while eliminating greater than 99.9% of harmful bacteria.